Testing the effectiveness of particular medicines and treatments.

 What does it cost to participate?

 Participation in a clinical trial is free for Australian residents and citizens.
 There may be out-of-pocket expenses, such as travel, which may also be reimbursed to you.
-Unfortunately, Australia's vast distances can make it difficult for people in remote areas to participate in clinical trials.
+You will still need to pay for any treatments or tests you would normally pay as part of your standard care.

 What do the different clinical trial "phases" mean?